-On September 7, 2022, we granted, with the approval of the Compensation Committee, 10-year options to purchase 3,280,000 shares of Common Stock, in the aggregate, to certain of our officers, directors and other employees under the Plan.
-The options have an exercise price equal to \$1.03 per share and vest over a four-year period in 16 equal quarterly increments.
-Vesting of the options granted to executive officers and directors is subject to automatic acceleration in full upon a Corporate Transaction or a Change in Control, as those terms are defined in the Plan, and are subject to certain other terms and conditions.
-Of such grant, an option to purchase 750,000 shares of common stock were awarded to Mr. Bashan, an option to purchase 350,000 shares of common stock were awarded to Mr. Rubin and an option to purchase 340,000 shares of common stock were awarded to Mr. Naos.
+On June 7, 2020, we granted 10-year options to purchase 196,995 shares of our common stock to Einat Brill Almon, Ph.D., our Sr. Vice President and Chief Development Officer under the Plan.
+The options have an exercise price equal to \$3.59 per share and vest over a four-year period in 16 equal quarterly increments.
+Vesting of the options granted to Dr. Almon are subject to automatic acceleration in full upon a Corporate Transaction or a Change in Control, as those terms are defined in the Plan, and are subject to certain other terms and conditions.
+Our President and Chief Executive Officer may, in his discretion, grant options to Dr. Almon to purchase additional shares if the Company effects certain transactions in which it issues additional shares of our common stock.